tfalk/tor-browser-crawler-video/README.md

 ## Notes
 * Software and Library Versions
-    * This project was originally frozen to v8.0.2 of the TBB, and I've updated it to v12.0.3
+    * This project was originally frozen to v8.0.2 of the TBB, and I've updated it to v12.0.3 with latest geckodriver
     * I've changed the Docker base image from python:2.7 to debian:sid for the latest Python 3.11 and selenium, tbselenium, etc. packages
-    * Debian Sid also provides the latest geckodriver, Firefox ESR, and uBlock Origin
+    * Debian Sid also provides the latest Firefox ESR, and uBlock Origin
     * To use another TBB version, change the version number in Dockerfile and do another `make build`
     * Leaving the version number blank to get the latest version of TBB no longer works